TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 x.toLocaleString("ar-EG"); // '١٢٣٬٤٥٦٫٧٨٩' // arabic Egypt
 ```

-A more functional way to produce number format based on country and language is by using **JavaScript**'s in-built `Intl.NumberFormat()` constructor.
+A more functional way to produce a number format based on country and language is by using **JavaScript**'s in-built `Intl.NumberFormat()` constructor.
 You can learn more about this in [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) and [this](https://hacks.mozilla.org/2014/12/introducing-the-javascript-internationalization-api/) links.

 👉 **isInteger()**